Peterhead Port Authority

 Remuneration, Staffing and Audit Sub-Committee

 The Remuneration, Staffing and Audit Sub-Committee meets annually to consider the remuneration of staff and Board members.
 Other ad-hoc meetings are convened to discuss specific staffing related matters, including the recruitment of senior staff.
-It met twice during 2011.
+It met once during 2016.

 Peterhead Port Services Committee

 This committee considers matters relating to the management and operation of the ports pilotage and vessel traffic services functions.
-It met twice during 2011 and its membership comprises:-
+It met twice during 2016 and its present membership comprises:-

-The attendance record at the meetings of the Board and Sub-Committees during 2011 was considered satisfactory for all members.
-The individual attendance records at Board meetings and relevant Sub-Committees for Members who served during the year are as follows:-
+The attendance record at the meetings of the Board and Sub-Committees during 2015 was considered satisfactory for all members.
+The individual attendance records at Board meetings for Members who served during the year are as follows:-

 Training and Review